Junrulin0225/Medical-and-Chest-xRay-Report-Classification-System/README.md

   You can access the clean text example here 👉 **Text_after_cleaning.csv**

-- Step 3: One new thing I added this time is this cool figure- Word Cloud, where we can easily visualize the occurrence frequency of the words depending on their size.
+- Step 3: One new thing I added this time is this cool figure **Word Cloud**, where we can easily visualize the occurrence frequency of the words depending on their size.
 I would say this is the most fun thing I have added to this project :)

 - Step 4: Again, after vectorizing the data, it is time to train the Naive Bayes classifier model and predict the outcome.